lsst-sqre/phalanx/docs/ops/bootstrapping.rst

 There are supported two mechanisms to configure that TLS certificate:

 #.
 Purchase a commercial certificate and configure it as the ingress-nginx default certificate.
-   Do not add TLS configuration to any of the application ingresses.
+   Do not add TLS configuration to any of the service ingresses.
    For more information, see :doc:`ingress-nginx/certificates`.
    With this approach, the certificate will have to be manually renewed and replaced once per year.